10 Best Pipe Tobaccos for Beginners

 One other positive to Aromatics for beginner pipe smokers is that while they can be forward in flavor, they often have a good portion of Cavendish, and thus aren’t especially bold in terms of body.
 Cavendish is a mild tobacco (really a Virginia or Burley that has undergone a particular process).
 It’s a mellow varietal that takes on other flavors well, making it especially useful in Aromatic blends.

 Keep in mind that really all kinds of blends that fit into other categories can be flavored and may be classified in a number of ways.
 This however is a benefit too.
 While the wealth of Cavendish Aromatic blends poses an opportunity to find pleasant-tasting, light-bodied blends, heavier blends that use flavoring with condiment tobacco are great for exploring these more robust varieties.

 Aromatics are certainly inviting in their flavor and scent, but because of their heavy casing, some can be difficult for inexperienced pipe smokers to puff without getting tongue bite.

 As you gain more experience, you get a handle on all the little nit-picks that can keep your pipe burning cool.
-More than cadence, how you dry, pack, and light your tobacco are all relevant to controlling how hot you’re smoking.
+Beyond cadence, how you dry, pack, and light your tobacco are all relevant to controlling how hot you’re smoking.

 Finally, I think the supposition that non-Aromatics will prove less palatable may be over-assumed.
-It will often be the case, but far from a rule.
-It’s avoiding harsh nic-hit that I find to be most important in these early searches (provided you aren’t coming to pipe smoking with tolerance from other mediums of nicotine use).
+It’s true for some, but far from a rule.
+It’s Avoiding Harsh Nic-Hit that I find to be most important in these early searches (provided you aren’t coming to pipe smoking with tolerance from other mediums of nicotine use).
 To be fair, this point isn’t exactly a con toward Aromatics as beginner pipe blends; it makes them no less inviting that they aren’t alone in their approachability.